1900 W. 47th Place, Suite 400

-Thank you for your interest in our seventh annual Donate Life Legacy Walk!
+Thank you for your interest in our eighth annual Donate Life Legacy Walk!
 Here are some commonly asked questions that might be helpful as you prepare to celebrate the gift of organ, eye and tissue donation with us.

 Q: When and where is this event?

-A: Midwest Transplant Network will host the Donate Life Legacy Walk on Saturday, June 3, with activities scheduled to start at 5:30 p.m. at the National WWI Museum and Memorial.
+A: Midwest Transplant Network will host the Donate Life Legacy Walk on Saturday, June 1, with activities scheduled to start at 6 p.m. at the National WWI Museum and Memorial.

 Q: Do I need to register?